rupss/AuctionBase-CS145/README.md

 # AuctionBase

 Final project for CS145 (Databases), Fall 2012.
 Online auction system using sqlite3.
+More about the backend than the frontend.

 See full assignment description here: http://infolab.stanford.edu/~widom/cs145/work.html